zazakia/fbmsbackup3/docs/TINDAHAN_THEME.md

-# Peddlr Theme
+# Tindahan Theme

-A professional business-themed color scheme inspired by the Peddlr POS application, designed specifically for business and point-of-sale interfaces.
+A professional business-themed color scheme inspired by Filipino "tindahan" (neighborhood stores), designed specifically for business and point-of-sale interfaces.

 ## Theme Overview

-The Peddlr theme is designed with the following principles:
+The Tindahan theme is designed with the following principles:
 - **Professional Business Aesthetic**: Clean, trustworthy colors suitable for financial and retail applications
 - **Filipino Business Culture**: Warm accent colors that reflect Filipino hospitality and business culture
 - **POS System Optimized**: High contrast and readable colors perfect for transaction interfaces